-The purpose of the ITT Senior Executive Severance Pay Plan is to provide a period of transition for senior executives.
-The terms of the ITT Senior Executive Severance Pay Plan apply to all of our NEO's, however the length of Mr. Scalera's severance benefit is specified in a 2011 employment letter entered into at the time of the Spin Transaction.
-The severance terms for Ms. Ramos were covered under her employment agreement.
-The severance terms for Mr. Savi are covered under the National Collective Agreement for the Industrial Sector Managers in Italy.
-This agreement provides Mr. Savi with termination benefits in the event his employment is terminated for other than cause.
+The purpose of the ITT Senior Executive Severance Pay Plan is to provide a period of transition for senior executives upon termination of employment.
+The terms of the ITT Senior Executive Severance Pay Plan apply to Mr. Savi, Mr. Scalera, Ms. Gustafsson, and Mr. Batliwala, however the length of Mr. Scalera's severance benefit is specified in a 2011 employment letter entered into at the time of the Spin Transaction.
+The severance terms for Mr. Ghirardo are covered under the National Collective Agreement for the Industrial Sector Managers in Italy.
+This agreement provides Mr. Ghirardo with termination benefits in the event his employment is terminated for other than cause.
+Senior executives, who are full-time salaried employees of the Company or any subsidiary, who are paid under a U.S. payroll and who report directly to the CEO, are covered by the ITT Senior Executive Severance Pay Plan.
 The plan generally provides for severance payments if the Company terminates a senior executive's employment without cause.
 In the event that any payment would constitute an excess parachute payment within the meaning of Section 280G of the Code, then the aggregate of all payments would be reduced so that the present value of the aggregate of all payments is maximized, but is not subject to excise tax under Section 4999 of the Code or the deduction limitation of Section 280G of the Code.

-The purpose of the ITT Senior Executive Change in Control Severance Pay Plan is to provide compensation in the case of termination of employment in connection with an acceleration event (defined under the heading "Potential Post-Employment Compensation-Change in Control Arrangements") including a change in control.
-The ITT Senior Executive Change in Control Pay Plan applies to all of our NEOs with the exception of Ms. Ramos.
-The severance terms for Ms. Ramos in the event of an acceleration event were covered under her employment agreement.
+The purpose of the ITT Senior Executive Change in Control Severance Pay Plan is to provide compensation in the case of termination of employment in connection with an acceleration event (defined under the heading "Compensation Tables- Potential Post-Employment Compensation-Change in Control Arrangements") including a change in control.
+The ITT Senior Executive Change in Control Pay Plan applies to all NEOs.
 The provisions of this plan are specifically designed to address the inability of senior executives to influence the Company's future performance after certain change of control events.
 The plan is structured to encourage executives to act in the best interests of shareholders by providing for certain compensation and retention benefits and payments in the case of an acceleration event.

-These plans, including the potential post-employment payments that our NEOs would receive pursuant to these plans, are described in more detail elsewhere in this Compensation Discussion and Analysis under the heading "Potential Post-Employment Compensation."
+These plans, including the potential post-employment payments that our NEOs would receive pursuant to these plans, are described in more detail elsewhere in this Compensation Discussion and Analysis under the heading "Compensation Tables-Potential Post-Employment Compensation."
 The severance plans apply to our key employees as defined by Section 409A.